 Something that cherry wood smoke does offer food-stuff is that it tends to give food a deeper mahogany/red color - rather than using Paprika in your dry rub, just use cherry wood.

-Almost all rib recipes on the internet will tell you to use paprika in the dry rub - in most cases people use a low-grade paprika that offers nothing to food other than promoting a red color to your food.
+Almost all barbecue recipes on the internet will tell you to use paprika in the dry rub - in most cases people use a low-grade paprika that offers nothing to food other than giving it a red color.

 If you're someone who does use Paprika, consider checking out Burlap and Barrels Paprika - you can actually taste the sweet peppers and add the benefit of color.

-Pecan works great for pork ribs - it also doesn't tend to burn as long as Hickory or Oak which is perfect for shorter cooks (like ribs).
+Pecan works great with ribs - it also doesn't tend to burn as long as Hickory or Oak which is perfect for shorter cooks (like ribs).

 Pecan is stronger than fruit-woods but what I'd deem milder than Hickory - a perfect in-between.
 Some folks will even go as far as describing pecan smoke as spicy/nutty.